MikeSWang/Triumvirate/README.md

 ## Acknowledgement

+This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement 853291).

 Key underlying numerical algorithms were originally developed by Naonori S Sugiyama, and are available in the GitHub repository [``hitomi``]( https://github.com/naonori/hitomi).